Things to see and do - Manchester

 Leisure activities Manchester

-Large, lively modern restaurant in a hotel basement, featuring subdued lighting and a sophisticated style.
-Contemporary British cooking has some Mediterranean influences.
-The tasting menu comes with matching wine suggestions.
+A lively modern restaurant in the basement of a stylish hotel, with subdued lighting and a sophisticated style.
+Contemporary cooking is largely British with some Mediterranean influences.
+The tasting menu also has wine suggestions.